MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 ## How Marlin Works

-Unlike some other offerings, Marlin Firmware runs entirely on the 3D printer's main board, managing all the real-time activities of the machine.
+Marlin Firmware runs as a single large self-contained application on the 3D printer's mainboard.
+It manages all the real-time activities of the machine.
 It coordinates the heaters, steppers, sensors, lights, LCD display, buttons, and everything else involved in the 3D printing process.

 Marlin implements an additive manufacturing process called [Fused Deposition Modeling (FDM)](//en.wikipedia.org/wiki/Fused_deposition_modeling) — aka [Fused Filament Fabrication (FFF)](//en.wikipedia.org/wiki/Fused_filament_fabrication).
 In this process a motor pushes plastic filament through a hot nozzle that melts and extrudes the material while the nozzle is moved under computer control.
 After several minutes (or many hours) of laying down thin layers of plastic, the result is a physical object.

 The control-language for Marlin is a derivative of [G-code](//en.wikipedia.org/wiki/G-code).
-G-code commands tell a machine to do simple things like "set heater 1 to 180°," or "move to XY at speed F." To print a model with Marlin, it must be converted to G-code using a program called a "slicer."
-Since every printer is different, you won't find G-code files for download; you'll need to slice them yourself.
+G-code commands tell a machine to do simple things like "set heater 1 to 180°," or "move to XY at speed F." Before you can print a 3D model you need to prepare it for printing.
+See below for more details.

+Marlin's main loop handles command processing, updating the display, reading controller events, and running periodic tasks like monitoring endstops and filament sensors.
+While the command processor can be blocked by a lengthy command, other important tasks are maintained cooperatively by frequently calling the main `idle()` routine during long commands.

+Marlin uses a shallow queue for G-code commands sent by the host or read from SD/FD during a print job.
+Most commands are executed right away, but movement commands are just queued up to be processed later.

+Marlin handles a move command by adding one or more linear segments to the *Planner Queue*.
+Behind the scenes, linear moves are the only kind of moves Marlin actually does, so smooth `G2`/`G3`/`G5` curves are converted into several small straight line segments before being added to the Planner Queue for processing.

-As Marlin receives movement commands it adds them to a movement queue to be executed in the order received.
-The "stepper interrupt" processes the queue, converting linear movements into precisely-timed electronic pulses to the stepper motors.
-Even at modest speeds Marlin needs to generate thousands of stepper pulses every second. (_e.g.,_ 80 steps-per-mm * 50mm/s = 4000 steps-per-second!)
-Since CPU speed limits how fast the machine can move, we're always looking for new ways to optimize the stepper interrupt!
+A high priority *Stepper Interrupt* runs through the Planner Queue and generates precisely-timed electronic pulses to the stepper drivers.
+Even at modest movement speeds Marlin needs to generate thousands of stepper pulses every second.
+A typical consumer 3D printer will need to generate 80 steps-per-mm at 50mm/s for a total of 4000 steps-per-second, and that's just for a single axis!

-Heaters and sensors are managed in a second interrupt that executes at much lower rate, while the main loop handles command processing, updating the display, and controller events.
-As a safety measure, Marlin will stop or even reboot itself if the CPU gets overloaded or otherwise cannot read the temperature sensors.
+Since CPU speed imposes a limit on how fast the machine can move, we're always looking for new ways to optimize our motion code for MCUs with fewer resources like the AVR.

 ## Printing Things

 ### Modeling

-While Marlin only prints G-code, most slicers only slice STL files.
+While Marlin only prints G-code, most slicers only slice [STL](https://en.wikipedia.org/wiki/STL_(file_format)) files.

 Whatever you use for your [CAD](//en.wikipedia.org/wiki/Computer-aided_design) toolchain, as long as you can export a solid model, a slicer can "slice" it into G-code, and Marlin firmware will do its best to print the final result.